drsanches/photobooth/readme.md

 - Add stub for google auth
 - Add field descriptions for db models
 - Check all requirements in Swagger DTOs
-- Rename domain layers to DAO and separate web layer to web and domain

 ### UI
 - Fix authorization